SteveBenz/ProgressiveColonizationSystem/README.md

     create shinies at all, you could make 1200 in a mission, so we could call T0 100 cash per shiny at Tier-0 and ramp it up by doubling it at each tier.
 If you take the time to haul a mess of T5 shinies, you deserve to get paid, I suppose.

-    If you want to say that a 4-kerbal crew can grow enough food for their needs on the body and to get back, you want a production rate of about 8 snacks == 8 fertilizer == 8 stuff per day.
-    For the Fertilizer chain.
-If you also want them to be able to produce shinies with one staffer for all those parts, then you figure, say, .4 for the drill, .3 for each factory, and a productivity of 8 for the fertilizer factory.